Language

 • Federal Network

 This network meets for monthly calls to discuss all Federal policies which enable the renewables industry, in addition to strategies to accelerate optimal wind, solar and storage adoption which could be mandated at the Federal level.
-Large files this year included the Federal budget, Clean Electricity Regulations, Investment Tax Credits, Pan-Canadian Grid Council, Regional Energy and Resource Tables, and the Greener Homes Grant.
+Large files this year included the Federal budget, Clean Electricity Regulations, Investment Tax Credits, Pan-Canadian Grid Council, Regional Energy and Resource Tables, Federal steel tariffs, and the Greener Homes Grant.
 We use the thoughts shared in this forum as the basis for our federal government lobbying efforts.

 British Columbia Network